Official GDG platform lockup

-A logo represents the program’s identity, creates recognition, and should be used in a consistent way.
+A logo represents the platform’s identity, creates recognition, and should be used in a consistent way.
 The GDG lockup consists of:

-- A logotype: Product Sans font is used to indicate the official program name (GDG).
+- A logotype: Product Sans font is used to indicate the official platform name (GDG).

 Code of conduct